thegetty/quire-docs/content/docs-v1/install-uninstall.md

 1. Download and install the **v18.12.1 release** of Node.js: [https://nodejs.org/download/release/v18.12.1/node-v18.12.1.pkg](https://nodejs.org/download/release/v18.12.1/node-v18.12.1.pkg).
 Node.js enables you to run javascipt on your computer.
 2. Installing and running Quire requires using the Terminal {{< q-def "command-line shell" >}}.
 Open it from your Applications/Utilities folder or by pressing Command–Space Bar and typing “Terminal”.
-3. Install Apple’s Xcode, a set of developer tools for your mac, by cutting and pasting the following command in your Terminal and then hitting "Enter".
+3. Install Apple’s Xcode, a set of developer tools for your mac, by cutting and pasting the following command in your Terminal and then hitting "Enter":

     ```text
     xcode-select --install
     ```

-4. Back in your Terminal, install Quire with the command
+4. Back in your Terminal, install Quire with the following command:

     ```text
     npm install --global @thegetty/quire-cli@pre-release